xlwings/xlwings/docs/udfs.rst

 .. note:: UDFs are currently only available on Windows.

 This tutorial gets you quickly started on how to write User Defined Functions.
-For details of how to control the behaviour of the arguments and return values, have a look at Converters (TODO).
+For details of how to control the behaviour of the arguments and return values, have a look at :ref:`converters`.

 Initial Excel preparations
 --------------------------